 Hypnotic Eyes: One of the things Glaurung uses to control his victims.

 I Am A Humanitarian: Werewolves eat people.
 Melkor hand-feeds Caracroth with elvish and human flesh, yet the most chilling example has to be the werewolf that came back again and again to drag away and eat one of Beren's companions until only he and Finrod were left.

 I Cannot Self-Terminate: Maedhros, when he thinks that Fingon will be unable to rescue him.
 He does, however, manage it later on.

-Finrod, the freaking king of one of the most powerful of the Elven kingdoms, abandons his throne to help Beren on his suicidal quest simply because he promised Beren's father that he will do his utmost to aid him and his descendants.
-Finrod died saving Beren's life.
+Finrod, the freaking king of one of the most powerful of the Elven kingdoms, abandons his throne to help Beren on his suicidal quest simply because he promised Beren's father that he would do his utmost to aid him and his descendants.
+Finrod dies saving Beren's life.

 Important Haircut: Lúthien gives herself one when she needs to escape from the treehouse her father's locked her up in: She magically lets her dark hair grow impossibly long, cuts it, and makes a rope to escape the treehouse and a cloak of super-camouflage.

 Maeglin lusted after his first cousin, Idril.
 Idril, however, is squicked by this (Eldar normally don't marry kin so close), and her rejection leaves him bitter; this becomes the seed of Gondolin's downfall.
 Which is weird when you consider that the latest and arguably most canonically correct version of Galadriel and Celeborn had them as first, not second cousins, so maybe the Eldar not wedding with kin so near only counts if it's not mutual.
 Not that the legendarium is self-consistent, or anything.